 February 20, 2020

-Why?
-To close a deal quickly, your employees and subcontractors may bypass security rules.
-This includes actions—like using a personal email to send private client information, or by improperly accessing data that resides with your cloud services provider—putting you at risk of a data breach.
+The typical mortgage brokerage has a fast-paced, entrepreneurial culture.
+While this environment is conducive to sales, it poses a threat to data security.
+To close a deal quickly, your employees and subcontractors may bypass security rules by using a personal email to send client information or improperly accessing data that resides with your cloud services provider.
+Or they might be so distracted that they misplace a personal device or fail to securely dispose of a client file; these actions could all easily put you at risk of a breach.

 What are the consequences?